Jorin-Liesse/Notes/Game-Production/Vocabulary.md

 **Green Light:** The moment a project is approved for production.
 Usually used when an external stakeholder is involved.

+<audio controls> <source src="../assets/audio/Business.mp3" type="audio/mpeg"> Your browser does not support the audio element.</audio>

 <br>

 ## Financial